augustusnaz/laravel-vouchers/README.md

 ### Vouchers with expiry dates

 You can also create vouchers that will only be available until a certain date.
-Expired vouchers cannot no longer be redeemed.
+Expired vouchers cannot be redeemed.
-The `expires_at` attribute accept a Carbon instance.
+The `expires_at` attribute accepts a Carbon instance.

 ```php
 $product = Product::find(1);